elo7/events-amd/README.md

 		event.addEvent(element, 'click', callback, { named: 'tracking' });

 - passive: Boolean (optional)
-	If _true_, indicates that the function specified by listener will never call preventDefault()
+	If _true_, indicates that the function specified by listener will never call preventDefault().
+	Only works on `addEvent`

 	Ex.:
 		event.addEvent(element, 'click', callback, { passive: true });